aschelfo-5257/Programming-Java-Assignment.13/Programming Exercise 14.1 /Display Images Help.md

 ## How to Display the Image in Java?

-To display an image in a Java application using JavaFX, you generally follow these steps:
+To display an image in a Java application using JavaFX, you generally follow these steps: :framed_picture:

 1. **Import JavaFX classes:** You’ll need classes like Image, ImageView, Stage, Scene, and StackPane from the javafx.* packages.